 In 2012 Norwich was crowned England’s first UNESCO City of Literature.
-It was the second city in the UK to be given the title after Edinburgh was named the first City of Literature in 2004.
+It was the second city in the UK to be given the title after Edinburgh was named the first City of Literature in 2004, and it wears that honour proudly.

 This should mean there’s little surprise in knowing that there are a lot of great little bookshops in Norwich.